 The whole point of voting Libertarian is that we can’t possibly LOSE!
 We are voting to repeal prohibition, get the communist manifesto out of the Constitution and enforce the individual rights of everyone–even pregnant women!

 Bookies using actuarial math bet their own money 6 to 1 that The Antichoice will LOSE (not elect its gross candidate) and 5 to 1 that the Pro-choice looters will win (lose non-reproductive rights, and elect a Grrrl).
-There is a huge surplus of Democrat probability, and no remote danger of hordes of Dems defecting and “letting” the Go-Pee keep bullying girls.
-The GO-Pee is pushing the same greedy superstitious prohibitionism that caused its morons to lose, and if History is any guide, will continue to defend the 1928 Prohibition Platform until dissolved and replaced.
+There is a huge surplus of Democrat probability, and no remote danger of hordes of Dems defecting and “letting” the Gee-Oh-Pee keep bullying girls and shooting hippies and blacks.
+The Gee-Oh-Pee is pushing the same greedy superstitious prohibitionism that caused its morons to lose, and if History is any guide, will continue to defend the 1928 Prohibition Platform and Comstock laws until dissolved and replaced.
 Bigots have several antiabortion parties, and fiscal conservatives (if there is such a thing), can vote Libertarian.
 A libertarian vote packs at least six times (and possibly 30 times) the law-changing clout of a vote for the looter Kleptocracy.
 The math is simple fractions and proportions.